OpenRCT2/OpenRCT2/distribution/readme.txt

 3.0) Supported platforms
 ---- -------------------
-OpenRCT2 is currently supported on Windows XP and above, many distributions of Linux and OSX 10.7.
+OpenRCT2 is currently supported on Windows Vista and above, many distributions of Linux and OSX 10.7.
 OpenRCT2 will only work on x86 architectures as the original RollerCoaster Tycoon 2 binary is still required to run the game.
 Further instructions can be found on GitHub.